 Tips for Saving on Auto Insurance

 - Bundle your policies.
-Carrying your home and auto insurance with the same company often unlocks a multi-policy discount.
+Carrying your home and auto insurance with the same company often unlocks a multi policy discount.

 - Raise your deductible.
 Increasing your deductible from $500 to $1,000 can lower your premium noticeably.
-Just make sure you can afford the higher out-of-pocket cost if you need to file a claim.
+Just make sure you can afford the higher out of pocket cost if you need to file a claim.

 - Ask about discounts.
-Many carriers offer discounts for safe driving records, defensive driving courses, good grades for student drivers, and anti-theft devices.
+Many carriers offer discounts for safe driving records, defensive driving courses, good grades for student drivers, and anti theft devices.

 - Review your policy annually.
 Your needs change over time.
 A vehicle that once needed comprehensive and collision coverage may only need liability as it ages and depreciates.